 Before diving into how to boost restaurant sales, it is important that you have a baseline against which to measure future improvements.
 Under normal circumstances, you might use historical internal sales numbers (if you’re an established business) or industry averages (if you are just starting).
 However, COVID-19 has rendered much of this data moot.
 This makes it harder to gauge your success over time.
 Even still, it helps to compile at least one or two weeks of sales data before moving forward.

-With social distancing rules in place, most restaurants have had to downsize their floorplans.
-This limits the number of patrons who can dine inside.
+With social distancing rules in place for much of the past few years, most restaurants had to downsize their floorplans, limitting the number of patrons who could dine inside.
 By offering delivery and curbside pickup, you can serve more customers – while still promoting social distancing.
 To get started, you’ll need:

 In lean times, marketing budgets are usually the first ones to face cuts.
 Yet with so many restaurants going under, the impact of marketing is more profound than ever.
 There might be less overall consumer demand, but there are also fewer overall competitors.
 This makes it easier for your marketing messages to stand out from the crowd.
 Rather than scale back your budget, now is the perfect time to double down on your outreach efforts: